dykyi-roman/architecture/grasp.md

 * How are the operations of any element are functionally related?
 * Related responsibilities in to one manageable unit
 * Clearly defines the purpose of the element
+* Extend on the module level
+* Traits, anonymous classes
+* Shared Kernel

 ### Indirection